 Choose whatever sleep routine you think will work best for your child and your family.
 Keeping it simple and functional will best serve you and your child and increase the likelihood you will stick with it for the long run.

 A good sleep routine could include anything such as a bath, soft music, stories, massage, swaddle, dimming the room, turning on white noise, etc. Whatever you choose, you will want to use the same sleep routine every single time, as it will best cue your baby for sleep.
-Such sleep routines offer reassurance and security to a baby, who sees the world as a very chaotic place.
-These sleep routines help your baby learn to anticipate sleep, which in turn, helps them fall asleep better because he knows it’s what he is supposed to do.

 4. Lay the baby down.